-Be it the Anet A8, the Monoprice Select Mini, Tevo Tarantula or the Creality CR-10s, affordable 3D printers seem to have hit a sweet spot for consumers worldwide.
-And with Anycubics i3 Mega, the segment of kit 3D printers becomes even more interesting.
+In 2018, affordable 3D printers have hit a sweet spot with consumers worldwide.
+And with the Anycubic i3 Mega, the segment of 3D printers under $300 has a new winner.

-The specifications of the Anycubic i3 Mega read very similarly to most low-cost 3D printers.
+The specifications of the Anycubic i3 Mega read very similarly to other low-cost 3D printers.

 So what makes this printer stand out?

 When you start 3D printing, you’ll eventually run into hardware problems – in our case, the bed of the Anycubic i3 Mega didn’t want to heat up.
 It remained at the comfortable room temperature but made no efforts to heat up to the 60 degrees we had dialed in.
 So, obviously, something was broken.